turibe/swi-prolog-z3/README.md

 # swi-prolog-z3

-Using Z3 as a constraint solver inside SWI Prolog, for a basic CLP(CC) implementation.
+Code to use Z3 as a constraint solver inside SWI Prolog, for a basic CLP(CC) implementation.
-The code in this repo currently supports a subset of Z3's capabilities, including propositional logic, equality, arithmetic, and uninterpreted function symbols.
+Currently supports a basic subset of Z3's capabilities, including propositional logic, equality, arithmetic, and uninterpreted function symbols.

 With the high-level API in `z3.pl`,